RebelToolbox/RebelDocumentation/tutorials/platform/consoles.rst

 Official support
 ----------------

-Godot supports the Linux-based Steam Deck.
+Rebel Engine supports the Linux-based Steam Deck.
 The reason other consoles are not officially supported are:

 - To develop for consoles, one must be licensed as a company.
-  As an open source project, Godot does not have such a legal figure.
+  As an open source project, Rebel Engine does not have such a legal figure.
 - Console SDKs are secret and covered by non-disclosure agreements.
   Even if we could get access to them, we could not publish the platform-specific code under an open source license.